vdods/barf/README.md

 [Steel](https://github.com/Nightwind0/steel) for his game engine [Stone Ring](https://github.com/Nightwind0/stonering).

+## Development Notes

+### `dev` and `metadev` targets

+To test changes to `reflex` and `trison`, a set of build targets have been created which run the built `reflex` and `trison` binaries on all the `.reflex` and `.trison` sources in BARF's own codebase, producing parser and scanner code (this is the content of the build dir subdir `dev`), compiles versions of those binaries using the scanner and parser code in `dev` (these are `dev_reflex` and `dev_trison`), and then uses those binaries on all the `.reflex` and `.trison` sources, producing parser and scanner code (this is the content of the build dir subdir `metadev`), so that the output of the `dev` and `metadev` stages can be compared and verified to be identical.

+To run these checks, build the `metadev_check` target.
+E.g.

+    make metadev_check

+Success is when the produced `dev` and `metadev` subdirs of the build dir are identical.
+This build target should work even from a fresh build dir, and will build `bpp`, `reflex`, `trison`, and `playground` in the process.

+CMake probably handles the dependencies of these targets correctly, but if you want to make absolutely sure that fresh sources have been generated and targets built, then run the following command before `make metadev_check`.

+    make clean clean_all

 ## To-dos

 Some of these are super old and may no longer apply.